-For an individual who has started but not completed an HPV immunisation schedule at an eligible age, it is reasonable to complete their vaccination course in accordance with the schedules above.
-7 Previous incomplete vaccination with Cervarix® For individuals who started the schedule with Cervarix®, but did not complete the vaccination course, the course can be completed with Gardasil®.
-The course should be completed according to the vaccination schedules above depending on the age of the girl when she received the first dose and whether 1 or 2 doses have already been given.
-Duration of treatment A two or three dose course (see Dose and Frequency section above) Quantity to be supplied / administered Single 0.5ml dose per administration.
+Dose and frequency of administration (continued) Whenever possible, immunisations for all individuals on the three dose schedule should follow the recommended 0, 1, 4-6 month schedule.
+There is no clinical data on whether the interval between doses two and three can be reduced below three months.
+Where the second dose is given late and there is a high likelihood that the individual will not return for a third dose after three months or if, for practical reasons, it is not possible to schedule a third dose within this time-frame, then a third dose can be given at least one month after the second dose.
+Vaccination of individuals with unknown or incomplete vaccination status Unimmunised individuals who enter an eligible cohort for HPV vaccination (see Criteria for inclusion) will retain their eligibility until their 25th birthday and should be vaccinated in accordance with the schedules above.
+For an individual who has started but not completed an HPV immunisation schedule at an eligible age, it is reasonable to complete their vaccination course, with Gardasil® or Gardasil® 9, in accordance Duration of treatment with the schedules above.
+7 A two or three dose course (see Dose and Frequency section above) Quantity to be supplied / administered Single 0.5ml dose per administration.
 Supplies Centrally purchased vaccines for the national immunisation programme can only be ordered via ImmForm.
 Vaccines for use for the national immunisation programme are provided free of charge.
 Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see the 'Green Book' Chapter 3).
 Storage Store at +2°C to +8°C. Store in original packaging in order to protect from light.
 Do not freeze.
 Gardasil® should be administered as soon as possible after being removed from the cold chain.
-Data from stability studies demonstrate that the vaccine components are stable for 72 hours when stored at temperatures from +8°C to +42°C. These data are intended to guide healthcare professionals in case of temporary temperature excursion only.
+Data from stability studies demonstrate that the Gardasil® vaccine components are stable for 72 hours when stored at temperatures from +8°C to +42°C and the Gardasil® 9 vaccine components are stable for 72 hours when stored at temperatures from 8°C to 25°C or from 0°C to 2°C. These data are intended to guide healthcare professionals in case of temporary temperature excursion only.
 This PGD may be used to administer vaccine that has not exceeded these stability data parameters.
-In the event of an inadvertent or unavoidable deviation of these conditions vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued off-label use or appropriate disposal, refer to PHE Vaccine Incident Guidance .
-Disposal Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely in a UN-approved puncture-resistant 'sharps' box, according to local authority regulations and guidance in the technical memorandum 07-01 : Safe management of healthcare waste (Department of Health, 2013).
-Drug interactions Immunological response may be diminished in those receiving immunosuppressive treatment.
-Vaccination is recommended even if the antibody response may be limited.
-Continued over page Drug interactions May be given at the same time as other vaccines.
+In the event of an inadvertent or unavoidable deviation of these conditions vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued off-label use or appropriate disposal, refer to PHE Vaccine Incident Guidance.

-$^{^7}$ It is clinically appropriate to complete the course but vaccination of individuals who have attained 25 years of age will not attract a payment.
-HPV PGD v03.00 Valid from: 01/05/2019 Expiry: 31/08/2021 Page 10 of 16
+7 It is clinically appropriate to complete the course but vaccination of individuals who have attained 25 years of age will not attract a payment.

+HPV Vaccine PGD v04.00 Valid from: 01/09/2021 Expiry: 31/08/2023

+Page 10 of 15